graphhopper/directions-api/map-matching.md

 Parameter   | Default | Description
 :-----------|:--------|:-----------
-gps_accuracy| 50      | The precision of the GPS locations
-vehicle     | car     | The vehicle for which the route should be snapped.
+gps_accuracy| 50      | The precision of the GPS locations in meters, from minimum of 5 to maximum 100. vehicle     | car     | The vehicle for which the route should be snapped.
 See [here](./supported-vehicle-profiles.md) for all options. locale      | en      | The locale of the resulting instructions type        | json    | The output format, can be gpx or json.